-These Salted Caramel Macarons, inspired by pastry master Pierre Hermé, perfectly balance sweet and salty to create a truly memorable bite.
+These Salted Caramel French Macarons, inspired by pastry master Pierre Hermé, perfectly balance sweet and salty to create a truly memorable bite.
 This recipe includes a variety of resources to help you successfully make macarons, including a full French Macaron video masterclass!

 This post contains affiliate links.
 Full disclosure is at the bottom of the article.